 Keywords

-geothermal, energy, district energy systems, underground thermal energy storage, UTES, ATES, RTES, ground heat exchanger, GHE, SUTRA, techo-economic analysis, energy modeling, ComStock, building load profiles, LCOE, aquifer storage, seasonal storage, U.S. cities, Python, model, scripts, model data, subsurface simulation, UTES simulation, GeoTESDOE Project Details
+geothermal, energy, district energy systems, underground thermal energy storage, UTES, ATES, RTES, ground heat exchanger, GHE, SUTRA, techo-economic analysis, energy modeling, ComStock, building load profiles, LCOE, aquifer storage, seasonal storage, U.S. cities, Python, model, scripts, model data, subsurface simulation, GeoTESDOE Project Details

 Project Name FLXenabler - Flexible heating and cooling and geothermal energy storage as an enabler for decarbonized integrated energy systems